kzaky/khaledzaky.com/_posts/2017-12-11-How-can-I-Get-Bitcoin.md

 If you want to learn more about mining hardware and its specifications go to [Bitmain](https://www.bitmain.com)

 <h2 class="section-heading">TL;DR</h2>
+1. Setup your [Coinbase](https://www.coinbase.com/join/5923b6fead7086036d9b73a1) or [Coinsquare](https://coinsquare.io/register?r=091FC6DF4) if you are in Canada
+2. Buy your Bitcoins
-Get a [Trezor](https://trezor.io), setup your [Coinbase](https://coinbase.com) account, buy Bitcoins, and transfer them to your Trezor if you are concerned about security and don't fully trust exchanges and their hosted wallets.
+3. _Optional:_ If you are concerned about security and don't fully trust exchanges and their hosted wallets.
+Get a [Trezor](https://trezor.io) to use it as cold hardware storage.